 - Welcome to Corneria: The voice clips for "Skulduggery" tend to repeat themselves very quickly.Pirate: "Aye, walk the plank!"

 - Wizard Mode:

-- "Space Cadet" has The Maelstrom, which can only be activated after getting a rank of Admiral or better, then completing a series of requirements.
+- "Space Cadet" has the Maelstrom, which can only be activated after getting a rank of Admiral or better, then completing a series of requirements.
 Getting it rewards five million points, and every target on the board becomes lit for high scoring opportunities.
 Full Tilt! throws in a 4-ball multiball if you're only in single ball play.

 - "Dragon's Keep": Slaying the dragon or spelling out D-R-A-G-O-N on different parts of the playfield is no easy feat.
 But the reward, a 5-ball "Dragon Flurry" multiball, is worth the effort.
 Slaying the dragon awards some major points as well.